opdoffer/qnap-ubuntu-hassio-onedrive-script/readme.md

 My goal and setup is:
 - QNAP TS251 running Ubuntu 18.04 native
-- Docker for my custom dockercontainers with webservers and traefik als a reverse proxy, secured and seperated
+- Docker for my custom dockercontainers with webservers and traefik als a reverse proxy, secured and separated
 - Docker-container configs synced with onedrive (selective folders) for backup and easy adjustments of config/website design
 - NICS loadbalanced
 - HASSIO installed directly on Ubuntu